slowproj/slowdash/docs/QuickTour.md

     _finalize()
 ```

-Details of the script is described in the [Controls](ControlsScript.html) section.
-For now just copy-and-past the script and use it to generate some test-data.
+Details of the script are described in the [Controls](ControlsScript.html) section.
+For now, just copy and paste the script and use it to generate some test data.

 If you installed SlowPy in a virtual environment (the standard installation method), activate it using either:
 ```console